-There are elements (home, navigation and templates) that cannot be unpublished, and by publishing them and scheduling to unpublish in conjunction with other elements, the last one will have no effect on these specific elements.
+There are elements (home, navigation, and templates) that cannot be unpublished.
+If you schedule an unpublish in conjunction with other elements, it will have no effect on these specific items.

 This status appears when team review is enabled and it means that an item in this status is ready to be published.
 Any changes made to an item in this state will bring the item to an editable state and must go through the review process again in order to be published.

 # Actions for versioning